 Apply for Excess Proceeds

-Delinquent Tax Sales to be held August 2021
+Delinquent Tax Sales held August 2022

 If a real estate parcel has a delinquent tax that is 3 years old, that property faces a foreclosure sale to recover back taxes.
 Jackson County may file a lawsuit seeking a judgment of foreclosure for unpaid delinquent taxes.
 If the Court agrees with the County’s action, the Court will issue a judgment granting the foreclosure order.
 The property owner has several opportunities to redeem their property before it is sold in a tax sale.